solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 -   If none of the above resolve the issue with the MySQL instance, [send a support request from the Azure portal.]

-## Opening a support ticket
+### Opening a support ticket

-![][58]

-If you need immediate assistance with an issue, [open a support ticket][send a support request from the Azure portal.] with Microsoft.
+If you need assistance with an Azure Database for MySQL issue, [open an Azure support ticket][send a support request from the Azure portal.] with Microsoft.
+Be sure to select the correct product and provide as much information as possible so the proper resources is assigned to your ticket.

-![][59]
+![][57]

-## Recommended content
+### Recommended content

+-   [Troubleshoot connection issues to Azure Database for MySQL]

+-   [Handle transient errors and connect efficiently to Azure Database for MySQL]

-[Troubleshoot errors commonly encountered during or post migration to Azure Database for MySQL]
+-   [Troubleshoot errors commonly encountered during or post migration to Azure Database for MySQL]

+-   [Troubleshoot data encryption in Azure Database for MySQL]

-[Azure Community Support] Ask questions, get answers, and connect with Microsoft engineers and Azure community experts
+-   [Azure Community Support] Ask questions, get answers, and connect with Microsoft engineers and Azure community experts

-[Troubleshoot data encryption in Azure Database for MySQL]

 ## 09 / Summary